Deed Transfer Affidavit

 Deed Transfer Affidavit Request Form: click hereAt settlement, the affidavit must be signed by at least one person whose name will appear on the property deed.
-If a purchaser is unable to visit the Planning and Development Department in-person, a power-of-attorney is required for the affidavit to be completed by a third party.
+If a purchaser is unable to contact the Planning and Development Department to complete the affidavit, a power-of-attorney is required for the affidavit to be completed by a third party.

-There is no fee for the affidavit and the process takes approximately 15 minutes to complete.
-Planning and Development Department office hours are Monday through Friday, 8:30 a.m. to 5 p.m. with a break for lunch from 12:00 to 1:00p.m.
+There is no fee for the affidavit.
+The Planning and Development Department office hours are Monday through Friday, 8:30 a.m. to 5 p.m. with a break for lunch from 12:00 to 1:00p.m.